 If you are submitting a research poster, please ensure that you have the following information on hand before you complete the application:

-Madonna Symposium of Research Scholarship hosts an interactive posters presentation session to allow students and faculty to showcase their research and ideas.
+The Madonna Symposium for Research, Scholarship and Creativity hosts an interactive posters presentation session to allow students and faculty to showcase their research and ideas.
 Posters are widely used in the academic and scientific community, and most conferences include poster presentations in their program.
 The main purpose of the research poster is to concisely and succinctly summarize information or research to generate discussion.

 This template is designed to make a 36x48 poster.
 When finished, you can export it as a PDF (File>Export>Choose PDF in drop down menu) to send for printing.